alexpohl/alexpohl.github.io/_pages/Presentations.md

 ## Talks in international meetings

+__[43**]__ Wong Hearing T.W., __Pohl A.__, Harvey T., Liu A.G., Na L., Vandyk T., Williams M. Earth’s first Phanerozoic-style glaciation?
+Life and the Planet 2024 (annual meeting of the Earth System Science Group of the Geological Society of London), London, UK.

+__[42**]__ Balembois A., Lefebvre B., __Pohl A.__, Servais T., Valdes P.J., Lunt D., Beaugrand G. Marine biodiversity and the niche-environment interaction through deep time.
+Life and the Planet 2024 (annual meeting of the Earth System Science Group of the Geological Society of London), London, UK.

 __[41**]__ Godderis Y., __Pohl A.__, Maffre P., Donnadieu Y., Schott J., Brantley S.J.
 Sensitivity of silicate rock weathering to climate and atmospheric CO2
 .
 Goldschmidt 2024, Chicago, IL, USA.